NikolaiRadke/Noko/write_eeprom/README.md

 ``` write_Disk0 > COM1 ```
 or
 ``` ./write_Disk1 > COM1 ```
 If another USB port is used by NOKO, modify COM1 to COM2 or whatever the IDE tells you.
 The program sends the content of the text file **Disk0** or **Disk1** via Arduino to the EEPROM.
-You can watch your Arduino's RX and TX LEDs blinking flurry.
+You can watch your Arduino's RX and TX LEDs blinking furiously.
 This may take a while, Disk1 needs about 20 minutes... *yawn*

 ### NOTE
 *write_DiskX.exe* was compiled with *x86_64*.
-For other platforms, see *write_DiskX.c* comments to compile it easy for yourself.
+For other platforms, see *write_DiskX.c* comments to compile it for yourself.

 ## The textfiles DISK0 and DISK1